alfredbaudisch/alfredbaudisch.com/content/posts/2022-07-16-from-unity-to-godot-where-are-my-game-objects-and-components.md

   <figcaption>Zelda Breath of the Wild Inventory UI made in Godot – Scene Composition</figcaption>
 </figure>

-With the Scene Tree, you have Godot’s:
+With the Scene Tree, you have Godot's:

 -   Prefabs
 -   Nested Prefabs
 -   And Levels.

-**Godot’s Levels are in the end just Scene Trees, which in turn are Scenes which in turn are Node Trees, which leads to Nodes**.
+**Godot's Levels are in the end just Scene Trees, which in turn are Scenes which in turn are Node Trees, which leads to Nodes**.

-## Resources aka Godot’s Scriptable Objects
+## Resources aka Godot's Scriptable Objects

 As a last concept, understand that **Scenes are Godot Resources, for that reason they are saved as Resources, i.e. readable text files and they can be treated as just like any Resource in Godot.**

-You can use Godot Resources just like Unity’s ScriptableObjects (but it goes further, with even more flexibility).
+You can use Godot Resources just like Unity's ScriptableObjects (but it goes further, with even more flexibility).

-In the end, **everything in Godot is a Node and a Resource.** Nodes and Resources are the two main Godot’s fundamental concepts.
+In the end, **everything in Godot is a Node and a Resource.** Nodes and Resources are the two main Godot's fundamental concepts.

 Unfortunately, Resources are out of the scope of this article, but check the links below to see more.

 ## Where to learn more?

--   Godot’s excellent documentation pages [Nodes and Scenes](https://docs.godotengine.org/en/stable/getting_started/step_by_step/nodes_and_scenes.html) and [Resources](https://docs.godotengine.org/en/stable/tutorials/scripting/resources.html).
+-   Godot's excellent documentation pages [Nodes and Scenes](https://docs.godotengine.org/en/stable/getting_started/step_by_step/nodes_and_scenes.html) and [Resources](https://docs.godotengine.org/en/stable/tutorials/scripting/resources.html).
--   My course **[Godot Engine Course: Data Driven Inventory System and Complex UIs](https://alfredbaudisch.com/projects/education/dynamic-inventory-system-and-user-interfaces-with-godot-course/)** is a masterclass about Godot’s concepts, mostly important on GUI and Godot Resources in-depth.
+-   My course **[Godot Engine Course: Data Driven Inventory System and Complex UIs](https://alfredbaudisch.com/projects/education/dynamic-inventory-system-and-user-interfaces-with-godot-course/)** is a masterclass about Godot's concepts, mostly important on GUI and Godot Resources in-depth.
 No Godot and GDScript knowledge required.
 With the course, you are going to learn extensible user interfaces with Godot, but mostly important dynamic data driven systems, check the trailer below.
 -   Available on [Itch](https://bit.ly/GodotUI) or [Skillshare](https://skl.sh/35VyvE1) (one month free).

 <iframe width="750" height="422" src="https://www.youtube.com/embed/5EpliC4gHyo" title="Godot Inventory System and Complex User Interfaces Course Trailer" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>